-The chemical enrichment of galaxies across cosmic time encodes vital information on galaxy evolution, tracing the successive episodes of star formation that synthesise and recycle metals back into the galactic interstellar medium (ISM).
-Galaxy-scale outflows and accretion of pristine gas further redistributes and dilutes enriched material.
-Tracing the metallicity of the multi-phase ISM of galaxies thus enables the relative importance of these competing processes in enriching a galaxy to be studied.
+The chemical enrichment of galaxies across cosmic time encodes vital information on galaxy evolution, tracing the successive episodes of star formation that synthesize and recycle metals back into the galactic interstellar medium (ISM).
+Galaxyscale outflows and accretion of pristine gas further redistributes and dilutes enriched material.
+Tracing the metallicity of the multiphase ISM of galaxies thus enables the relative importance of these competing processes in enriching a galaxy to be studied.

-The majority of gas-phase metallicity measurements of galaxies are based on emission lines, which trace the ionised gas within star forming regions.
-In such a case, the most direct method available to trace the gas phase metallicity is using metal recombination lines (e.g. Osterbrock 1989; Peimbert et al. 1993), which are relatively unaffected by temperature fluctuations.
-However, they are extremely faint (~ 103 times fainter than the hydrogen recombination line, H β), limiting this method to only the highest-resolution spectra of nearby systems (e.g. Esteban et al. 2009, 2014).
-Alternatively, measurements of the electron temperature (T_e) can also provide (semi-)direct metallicity estimates (e.g. Peimbert 1967; Osterbrock 1989).
-This method requires metal auroral lines such as [O III] λ 4363, which although still faint (~ 102 times fainter than H β), are ten times brighter than metal recombination lines and are thus detectable in a wider range of systems in the nearby Universe, or in gravitationally lensed galaxies out to $z \approx 3.6$ (e.g. Villar-Martín et al. 2004; Christensen et al. 2012; Sanders et al. 2016).
-Oxygen auroral lines have now also been detected out to $z \sim 8$ for a few galaxies with the James Webb Space Telescope (JWST, e.g. Schaerer et al. 2022; Arellano-Córdova et al. 2022; Curti et al. 2023; Rhoads et al. 2023), but these remain the exception.
+The majority of gas-phase metallicity measurements of galaxies are based on emission lines, which trace the ionized gas within starforming regions.
+In such a case, the most direct method available to trace the gas phase metallicity is using metal recombination lines (e.g. Osterbrock 1989; Peimbert, Storey & Torres-Peimbert 1993), which are relatively unaffected by temperature fluctuations.
+However, they are extremely faint ( $\sim 10^3$ times fainter than the hydrogen recombination line, $H\beta$ ), limiting this method to only the highest-resolution spectra of nearby systems (e.g. Esteban et al. 2009, 2014).
+Alternatively, measurements of the electron temperature $(T_e)$ can also provide (semi-)direct metallicity estimates (e.g. Peimbert 1967; Osterbrock 1989).
+This method requires metal auroral lines such as $[O III]\lambda 4363$ , which although still faint (~10 times fainter than H $\beta$ ), are ten times brighter than metal recombination lines and are thus detectable in a wider range of systems in the nearby Universe, or in gravitationally lensed galaxies out to $z \approx 3.6$ (e.g. Villar-Martín, Cerviño & González Delgado 2004; Christensen et al. 2012; Sanders et al. 2016).
+Oxygen auroral lines have now also been detected out https://doi.org/10.1093/mnras/stae677 to $z \sim 8$ for a few galaxies with the JWST (e.g. Arellano-Córdova et al. 2022; Schaerer et al. 2022; Nakajima et al. 2023; Rhoads et al. 2023; Trump et al. 2023; Curti et al. 2023b; Heintz et al. 2023b), but these remain the exception.